BET-lab/DeepTimeSeries/doc/source/api/layers.rst

 **Key Properties:**

 - **Sinusoidal**: Uses sin/cos functions for smooth position encoding
-- **Learnable**: While the encoding is fixed, the model can learn to use it
+- **Fixed**: The encoding is deterministic and not learnable (stored as buffer)
-- **Relative Positions**: The encoding allows the model to understand relative distances
+- **Relative Positions**: The encoding allows the model to understand relative distances between time steps

-**Parameters:**

-- ``d_model``: Embedding dimension (must match input dimension)
-- ``max_len``: Maximum sequence length to pre-compute encodings for
+- **Additive**: The encoding is added (not concatenated) to the input embeddings

 **Note:**

 The encoding is added (not concatenated) to the input embeddings.
 This allows the model to learn how to combine positional and feature information.
+The positional encodings are registered as buffers, so they are automatically moved to the correct device when the model is moved.

 .. autoclass:: deep_time_series.layer.PositionalEncoding
    :members: